ibm-cloud-docs/image-templates/import-image.md

 2. Install the latest supported guest tools by using following steps.
     - Log in to the IBM Cloud VPN by using your {{site.data.keyword.cloud}} credentials and download the latest supported guest tools [here](http://downloads.service.networklayer.com/citrix/xen/citrix-vm-tools-9.1.5.zip){: external}.
-    - Extract the .zip file.
+    - Extract the compressed .zip file.
     - Go to the Windows Installer, for example, _managementagent64_, and double-click to open the **Citrix XenServer Windows Management Agent Setup** wizard.
 Complete the installation wizard to install XenServer Tools.

 Guest additions are important for reporting performance and health of virtual server instances.
 Without performance and health information, virtual server instances might be marked for offline migrations when a critical maintenance is needed.